 Increase Your Protein Intake

 Dietary protein is required for muscle growth and for the development of lean body mass.
 At least 15 to 20% of total calories should come from protein.
 A diet rich in carbohydrates and fat are stored in the body in the form of fat, but when high protein diet is consumed, it is stored in the form of lean body mass or muscle.
 Muscle gain is an indication of healthy weight gain.
 This will also provide strength to perform daily activities without getting tired early.
 Vegetarians can increase their protein intake by consuming cereal-pulse combinations.
 Combining cereals with pulses improves the overall quality of protein.
-Though red meat and processed meat are rich in protein, their consumption should be limited because they are rich in unhealthy type of fat.
+Though red meat and processed meat are rich in protein, but it should not be taken because they are rich in unhealthy type of fat.
 (1)

 Foods Rich in Protein Include: